Imran2205/LogicRAG/README.md

 to first-order logic.
 The translations will be saved to a CSV file (e.g., `./kb_framework/kb_inference/translated_queries/question_query_kitti_llama33.csv`).

+Note: We precomputed the translations csv file. so that we do not need to load LlaMa 3 each time we run inference.

 ### 4. Inference

 Run inference using the generated knowledge base: